mariosky/edx-platform/docs/en_us/course_authors/source/course_student.rst

 #.
 Click **Analytics**.
 Tables display Gender Distribution and Level of Education for the students currently enrolled in your course.

    .. image:: Images/Distribution_Education.png
-    :alt: Table with columns for different possible values reported for gender and total counts for each value
+    :alt: Table with columns for different possible values for gender and total count reported for each value

    .. image:: Images/Distribution_Gender.png
-    :alt: Table with columns for different possible values reported for level of education completed and total counts for each value
+    :alt: Table with columns for different possible values for level of education completed and total count reported for each value

 Data for individual students is not shown, and you cannot download these counts directly from this page.
 See :ref:`Viewing and downloading student data`.